“You talk, you talk, that’s all you can do!” [Tu causes, tu causes. c’est tout c’que tu sais faire]” ―Raymond Queneau, Zazie dans le Metro

 At Ginninderra Press or on any online website ( like Amazon) you can find my book called Pardon My French, just published in March 2018:

-On my parole blog on this website you can read my micro fiction :100 word vignettes or some bilingual writing (Engl/Fr)
+Switch to my parole-blog on this website for my micro fiction 100 word vignettes short stories and some bilingual writing (Engl/Fr)